cleveland-lewis/Roots/README.md

 # Roots

+> ⚠️ **SOURCE-VISIBLE FOR INSPECTION ONLY**
+> This repository is **NOT open source**.
+The code is made available for security auditing,
+> educational review, and inspection purposes only.
+You may NOT copy, modify, fork, redistribute,
+> reimplement, or use this code in any capacity.
+All rights reserved.
+See [LICENSE](LICENSE) for details.

+---

 Roots is a macOS-native study planner and academic dashboard built with SwiftUI.
 It centralizes courses, assignments, exams, and an automatic scheduler into a single Apple-native interface.
 Any LLM usage is limited or allowed by the user and is built to work offline with local LLMs; however, users can utilize their API Keys.